-QC Check Minimum Frequency Acceptance Criteria Corrective Action Flagging Criteria Comments Calibration verification At the beginning of each 12-hour period, and at the end of each analytical sequence.
-Ion abundance ratios in accordance with criteria in Table 8 of the method; and For unlabeled standards, RF within ± 20% D of RF established in ICAL; and For labeled standards, RF within ± 30% D of RF established in ICAL.
-Correct problem, repeat calibration verification standard.
-If that fails, repeat ICAL and reanalyze all samples analyzed since the last successful CCV.
-Endof-run CCV: If the RF for unlabeled standards ≤ 25% RPD and the RF for labeled standards ≤ 35% RPD (relative to the RF established in the ICAL), the mean RF from the two daily CCVs must be used for quantitation of impacted samples instead of the ICAL mean RF value.
-If the starting and ending CCV RFs differ by more than 25% RPD for unlabeled compounds or 35% RPD for labeled compounds or 35% RPD for labeled compounds, the sample may be quantitated against a new initial calibration if it is analyzed within two hours.
-Otherwise reanalyze samples with positive detections if If reanalysis cannot be performed, data must be qualified and explained in the case narrative.
-Apply Q-flag to all results for the specific analyte(s) in all samples since the last successful calibration verification.
-Problem must be corrected.
-Results may not be reported without a valid calibration verification.
-Flagging is only appropriate in cases where the samples cannot be reanalyzed.
+QC Check Minimum Frequency Acceptance Criteria Corrective Action Flagging Criteria Comments

+Calibration verification At the Ion abundance ratios Correct problem, If reanalysis cannot be performed, data must Problem must be

+beginning of in accordance with repeat calibration be qualified and explained in the case corrected.
+Results may

+each 12- criteria in Table 8 of verification standard.
+If narrative.
+Apply Q-flag to all results for the not be reported withour

+hour period, the method; and For that fails, repeat ICAL specific analyte(s) in all samples since the last a valid calibration

+and at the unlabeled standards, and reanalyze all successful calibration verification. verification.
+Flagging is

+end of each RF within ± 20% D of samples analyzed only appropriate in

+analytical RF established in ICAL; since the last cases where the

+sequence. and For labeled successful CCV.
+End- samples cannot be

+standards, RF within ± of-run CCV: If the RF reanalyzed.

+30% D of RF for unlabeled

+established in ICAL. standards ≤ 25% RPD

+and the RF for labeled

+standards \leq 35% RPD

+(relative to the RF

+established in the

+ICAL), the mean RF

+from the two daily

+CCVs must be used for

+quantitation of

+impacted samples

+instead of the ICAL

+mean RF value.
+If the

+starting and ending

+CCV RFs differ by more

+than 25% RPD for

+unlabeled compounds

+or 35% RPD for labeled

+compounds, the

+sample may be

+quantitated against a

+new initial calibration if

+it is analyzed within

+two hours.
+Otherwise

+reanalyze samples with

+positive detections if

+necessary.
+1